dotnet/runtime/src/mono/wasm/threads.md

 ## Libraries feature defines ##

-We use the `FeatureWasmThreads` property in the libraries projects to conditionally define `FEATURE_WASM_THREADS` which is used to affect how the libraries are built for the multi-threaded runtime.
+We use the `FeatureWasmManagedThreads` property in the libraries projects to conditionally define `FEATURE_WASM_THREADS` which is used to affect how the libraries are built for the multi-threaded runtime.